janickweberpals/imputation-ps-workflows/chapters/syvcox_coxph.md

 ## Data generation

-We use the `simulate_flaura()` function to simulate a realistic oncology comparative effectiveness cohort analytic dataset.
+We use the `simulate_flaura()` function to simulate a realistic oncology comparative effectiveness analytic cohort dataset with similar distributions to [*FLAURA*](https://www.nejm.org/doi/full/10.1056/NEJMoa1913662), a randomized controlled trial that evaluated the efficacy and safety of osimertinib to standard-of-care (SoC) tyrosine kinase inhibitors (TKIs) in advanced NSCLC patients with a sensitizing EGFR mutation.

+The following cohort resembles [distributions observed in the EHR-derived *EDB1*](https://drugepi.gitlab-pages.partners.org/encore/flaura-nct-02296125/00_derive_cohort_edb1.html#table-1-post-eligibility-criteria)dataset used in ENCORE. *Note: the values of some continuous covariates (labs) are displayed after log/log-log transformation.*

 ::: {.cell}